 - It is better to pull suppliers your way, not push them.
-Be nice.
+Be pleasant.

 Your business name will announce who you are and what you stand for.
 A memorable logo also adds to your marketability.
 It will establish your name and brand recognition.
 It will enhance the image you wish to create.
-Your logo can be used on all company materials including stationery, business cards, brochures, website, gift boxes and shipping containers.
-A good name is:
+Your logo can be used on all company materials including stationery, business cards, brochures, Web site, gift boxes and shipping containers.

-- Doesn't limit you to a geographical location or to a product
+- Doesn't limit you to a geographic location or to a product.